 I found some rock lights and they fit so well under the door I thought I would share.
 I will eventually hook these up to the dome lights.
 They are really easy to install if you want to use threaded inserts or even just sheet metal screws to put them in.

-In addition to the door lights I am adding 4 dome lights (1 over each seat and one behind each seat).
+In addition to the door lights I am adding 4 dome lights (1 over each seat and one behind both the passenger and driver).
 Here is were the wiring diagram is netting out so you have an idea of how this is put together.
 The door pin switches, dash switch and dome light 3-way switch can complete the circuit through the ground which is typical of door switches.

 Just FYI, I would have probably gone with this dome light based on cost if it was offered when I found the others.